-• DESIGN CRITERIA
+DESIGN CRITERIA

-- Summary Mothers returning to the University after childbirth are not only driven to provide for their new babies but also to be productive students and employees.
+- Summary A lactating person returning to the University is not only driven to provide for their child but also to be productive students and employees.
 Providing a LR at the University help these students and employees achieve both of these goals.
 Following the design guidelines given here will yield a LR that is easy to use and offers comfort and respect to mothers. - Room Requirements Several times a day, a nursing mother needs to retreat to a quiet, closed room to collect expressed milk.
 She needs a calm restful environment with all the required elements for an efficient and safe pumping session.